 You can remove non-conviction data by submitting an application to the Washington State Patrol, including fingerprints and a copy of the court record.
 You can’t do this immediately after the case is dismissed or you are found “not guilty.”
 You must wait two years from the date of dismissal without any new criminal arrests or convictions (or three years from the date of arrest if no charges were filed).
+You also must not have a gross misdemeanor or felony conviction record from any other offense.
 If the Washington State expungement request is granted, the State Patrol will remove all information related to the arrest.
 This procedure does not remove or seal court records or Department of Licensing records.

 Vacating a Washington State Criminal Record